headjump/pico8_html_template/README.md

 *Some suggestions:*

-You **side-scrolling platformer** is probably best controlled with only ← and → directions, no need for ↑ and ↓.
+Your **side-scrolling platformer** is probably best controlled with only ← and → directions, no need for ↑ and ↓.
 So users only have to have to worry about the horizontal position of their thumb.

 Maybe your **main or pause menu** displays the menu-options below one another?
 Why not only display ↑ and ↓ directions?

-More tricky is the situation when you **need both x and y movement**.
+More tricky is the situation for **top-down games** when you need both x and y movement.
 For a game that only uses straight directions without diagonals the virtual D-Pad might just work fine.
-But for most **top-down games** where you control a character in 8 directions I never found a mobile game with a great feeling virtual D-Pad.
-As a "compromise" you can use a virtual Analog-Stick on touch devices and the cursor-keys on desktop-computers.
+But for most top-down games where you control a character in 8 directions I never found a mobile game with a great feeling virtual D-Pad.
+A good solution sometimes is to use a virtual Analog-Stick on touch devices and the cursor-keys on desktop-computers.
 There is not much needed to make your game support both and the result can feel great.

 ### During development